Bringing Holiday Joy to Ramona: Food, Clothes, and Toys for Those in Need

 Tiffany Pressler • December 4, 2025

 As the holiday season approaches, the spirit of giving shines brightly in Ramona thanks to volunteers like Richard Bender.
-He is on the Ramona Food and Clothes Closet Board of Directors and on the Editorial Board for the Valley News.
+He is on the Ramona Food and Clothes Closet Board of Directors and on the Editorial Committee for the Valley News.

 Bender says they need as many toys as they can get because at the end of the year, they end up purchasing toys to give out if they run short.
 This money takes away from the scholarship funds that they use to give back to the community.

 Volunteers and donors work together to ensure that every child can leave with a gift in hand, making the holidays brighter for those who might otherwise go without.
-From dolls to action figures to books and games, the Holiday Store is a true celebration of community generosity, showing even small contributions can make a difference.
+From dolls to action figures to books and games, the Holiday Store is a true celebration of community generosity, showing that even small contributions can make a difference.

 With the help of generous residents, volunteers, and local partners, the Ramona Food and Clothes Closet is ensuring that every child in Ramona can feel the warmth and wonder of the season.
-It’s more than just toys, it’s hope, joy, and a reminder of how powerful a giving community can be.
+It’s more than just toys; it’s hope, joy, and a reminder of how powerful a giving community can be.

-By Tiffany Pressler December 3, 2025
+By Tiffany Pressler December 22, 2025

-By Hannah Anderson November 28, 2025
+By Hannah Anderson December 18, 2025

 Show More